Abibubble/undead-choices/story/storyline.md

       - NO
         {name} shuffled their feet awkwardly, looking down at the floor.
-        "I have not, I will go back through the forest and find this cure foor us both"  they declared and headed off back to where they began.
+        "I have not, I will go back through the forest and find this cure for us both"  they declared and headed off back to where they began.
 RIGHT

         - DRINK OR COLLECT?
         - DRINK